-Some apps use data encryption whenever they send information to the server so that eavesdroppers can’t read your personal information. \\ \- - Do you think that Tumblr encrypts messages it sends?\\ \- - What do you think will happen if your data isn’t encrypted in transit?\\ \- - Would you like the privacy label to tell you whether or not an app uses data encryption? \\ \- - If Tumblr did not use encryption, would you be less likely to download it?\\ \- - Why / Why Why not? \\ \- - Who do you think could get access to the unencrypted data?\\ \- - [Data Deletion] Do you think that Tumblr has a feature that allows you to delete all the data it stores about you? \\ \- - Are apps required to delete your data if you request that data be deleted? \\ \- - What do you think happens to the data after you request for it to be deleted?\\ \- - Would you like the privacy label to tell you whether or not you could request for your data to be deleted? \\ \- - If Tumblr did not allow you to request to delete your data, would you be less likely to download it?\\ Let’s take a look at ``Data Linked to You''\\ \- - Do you see anything here that is related to advertising or marketing?\\ \- - What does ``third-party advertising'' mean to you?\\ \- - What does ``developer’s advertising or marketing'' mean to you?\\ \- - [if not obviously different] What is the difference between data used for ``third-party advertising'' and data used for ``developer’s advertising or marketing''? \\ \- - [follow-up] Who is doing the advertising here? \\ \- - [follow up] what exactly is a third party or developer? [if they mention these in their answers above]\\ \- - [Location] Do you think this app is using your location to personalize content/ads?\\
+Some apps use data encryption whenever they send information to the server so that eavesdroppers can’t read your personal information. \\ \- - Do you think that Tumblr encrypts messages it sends?\\ \- - What do you think will happen if your data isn’t encrypted in transit?\\ \- - Would you like the privacy label to tell you whether or not an app uses data encryption? \\ \- - If Tumblr did not use encryption, would you be less likely to download it?\\ \- - Why / Why Why not? \\ \- - Who do you think could get access to the unencrypted data?\\ \- - [Data Deletion] Do you think that Tumblr has a feature that allows you to delete all the data it stores about you? \\ \- - Are apps required to delete your data if you request that data be deleted? \\ \- - What do you think happens to the data after you request for it to be deleted?\\ \- - Would you like the privacy label to tell you whether or not you could request for your data to be deleted? \\ \- - If Tumblr did not allow you to request to delete your data, would you be less likely to download it?\\